Table of Contents

 If you are not already using V5, we highly recommend that you move over.
 V4 and below will not work on most systems moving forward due to not receiving updates.
 In addition, our product support team will not provide any support for V4 or below.

-Desktop portal for TECH, similar to the Client Portal, but for your service agents.
-It allows you to log in with ease.
+The Desktop Portal for Techs is similar to the Client Portal, but for your service agents.
 Since it has deep integration with Azure AD.
 Compared to the Client Portal, it also has support for vertical tabs.

 "Version 5 for MacOS is not available.
 When will DeskDirector release it?"